sglabncbs/submit/README.md

     or
 $ pytho submit.py --pal2019 --aa_pdn [protein AA .pdb] [RNA/DNA AA .pdb]

 #For every model, predefined parameters can be customized.
-For example, for chanding angle force constant in Pal 2019 model
+For example, for changing angle force constant in Pal 2019 model
 $ python submit.py --pal2019 --aa_pdb [protein All-atom .pdb file] --Ka_prot 40

 #For testing your own model or tweaking predefined ones, refer to options in --help